Sandust817/ECG-datasets/README.md

 # ECGhm2025

 This dataset contains electrocardiogram (ECG) data collected for the purpose of heart condition classification.
 The data is provided in two lead types: **single lead** and **three leads**.
-Each record contains ECG data in three files:
+Each record contains json files.

-- `.hea`: Contains the metadata of the ECG signal, such as sampling rate, ECG type, and other information.
-- `.dat`: Contains the processed ECG signal data.
-- `.atr`: Contains the label information, such as the heart condition.

 ## Data Structure